vjvarada/FileRenamer/README.md

 ## Example Usage:

 To replace "julia_plus" in "julia_plus_model_0.6_pc_low.inst.cfg" and all similar files having "julia_plus" in its filename in the path of the folder specified.

+# Note:
+If path also contains the string to be changed, it will throw an error.
+It only renames files, not folder.